DataMa-Solutions/docs/core_app/new/journey/interface/journey_header.md

 <br>

-Find here the main elements of the solution Header in DataMa Journey:
+Find here the main elements of the solution Header in Datama Journey:

 <br>